Introduction

 Usage

 Double-click the executable or run it via the command line.
-Usehelp
+Usehelp to see available options:

-have their own help messages within as well, you can view it with:
+help have their own help messages within as well, you can view it with:

 Model Providers

-To serve a locally-hosted model with Ollama, you of course need Ollama installed, and you must make sure that your machine can handle your chosen models.
-See the “Measuring Local Models” section below to see the command-line tools that help you measure TPS.
+The purpose of running a Dria Compute Node is to serve LLMs to the network.
+All models are served locally via Ollama.
+You will need Ollama installed, and you must make sure that your machine can handle your chosen models.
+See the “Measuring Local Models” section below to see the command-line tools that help you measure TPS.Starting a Node

-Start your node withstart
+Start your node withstart command:

 When you are running for the first time, the launcher will prompt you to fill in